DreamOfTheRedChamber/system-design-interviews/multiThreading.md

 * Implementing the Runnable interface is preferrable to extending the Thread class
 	- Java does not support multiple inheritance.
 Therefore, extending the Thread class means that the subclass cannot extend any other class.
 A class implementing the Runnable interface will be able to extend another class.
 	- A class might only be interested in being runnable, and therefore, inheriting the full overhead of the Thread class would be excessive.

+## Deadlock
+### Def
+* A deadlock is a situation where a thread is waiting for an object lock that another thread holds, and this second thread is waiting for an object lock that the first thread holds.
+Since each thread is waiting for the other thread to relinquish a lock, they both remain waiting forever.

+### Conditions
+* **Mutal Exclusion**: Only one process can access a resource at a given time.
+(Or more accurately, there is limited access to a resource.
+A deadlock could also occur if a resource has limited quantity. )
+* **Hold and Wait**: Processes already holding a resource can request additional resources, without relinquishing their current resources.
+* **No Preemption**: One process cannot forcibly remove another process' resource.
+* **Circular Wait**: Two or more processes form a circular chain where each process is waiting on another resource in the chain.

+### Prevention
+*

 # Thread-safe producer and consumer
 # Delayed scheduler